Jayanth24/COVID19CountryDiseasePredictor/README.md

 To group similar countries together, we used the KMeans clustering technique, that has an underlying assumption of circular clustering of data.
 Principal Component Analysis (PCA) was also used in this algorithm to reduce the number of features for each country to produce optimal visualizations.
 Finally, the generated KMeans models were evaluated using common metrics and scores such as the Elbow Method and the Silhouette Coefficient.
 To implement most of the Unsupervised Learning process, the Python Sci-Kit Learning package was used (in conjunction with the NumPy and Pandas libraries).
 In addition, for all techniques, we first standardized the data using StandardScaler() to ensure that features with large numerical values did not disproportionately contribute to the clustering.

 First, we applied the KMeans algorithm in the Standard way, by considering all dataset features for every country in computing the centroids.
-We used the Elbow Method in this instance to deterime the optimal number of clusters needed in this case.
+We used the Elbow Method in this instance to determine the optimal number of clusters needed in this case.
 From this analysis, we concluded that using 5 clusters led to KMeans obtaining the best results.
 For this approach, we generated plots of the number of clusters versus inertia value (sum of squared distances of samples to their closest cluster center), as well as the corresponding cluster assignment for the best (5) cluster number (using PCA for dimensionality reduction).
 These visualizations are shown below:

 ![Elbow Method for Optimal Number of Clusters](clusteringImages/image1.png)

 ![Clustering Distribution for ideal 5 Clusters](clusteringImages/image2.png)

 In addition, we also decided to apply dimensionality reduction on our data, and see if the performance of the KMeans algorithm on the resulting feature-reduced subset increased.
 This feature reduction was performed in 2 ways.
-The first method we employed was simply to consider all possible subsets of all features in our data, for every datapoint.
+The first method we employed was simply to consider all possible subsets of all features in our data, for every data point.
 Since there were 8 total features, this meant choosing all combinations of 1 feature, all combinations of 2 features, all combinations of 3 features, and so on.
 We used the itertools package in Python to generate a combination list (in terms of feature indices) of all possible features.

 For each combination, we sliced our data to consider only these features.
 We then applied the KMeans algorithm on this reduced dataset, varying the number of clusters from 2 to 50.
 We then obtained the assignment of the final clustering, for the specific feature split and cluster number.
 In addition, to measure quality of the clustering in a more empirical way, we also measured the goodness of the clustering by computing the Silhouette Score of the final assignment.
 This process was repeated for every total number of features (1 to 8), all possible subsets within every feature number, and all possible number of clusters (2 to 50).